What you need to know about your HETI Scholarship

 - A statement of service signed by your current employer

-A Student Success Advisor will be able to let you know what documents you will need for your chosen course.
+A Student Enrolment Advisor will be able to let you know what documents you will need for your chosen course.

 Ensuring you have all documentation ready before you apply can help avoid delays in processing your application.